ruricolist/serapeum/REFERENCE.md

 Like (setf (fdefinition ALIAS) DEF), but with a place to put documentation and some niceties to placate the compiler.

+Note that a function defined with `defalias` is declared `notinline`.
+This is a matter of semantics: before we can assign to the function, we must make it assignable (which is what `notinline` means).

 Name from Emacs Lisp.

 [View source](definitions.lisp#L136)